surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 Each VCO has a "Reset" or "Trigger" input depending on its behavior.

-If this input is labeled "Reset" resets the oscillato with the same action that happens at note on in the vst.
+If this input is labeled "Reset" resets the oscillator with the same action that happens at note on in the vst.
 It resets phases for unison, restarts the note drift, and a few other things.
-If you set unison to 2 and choose "Retrigger with Phase = 0" you can see the effect of Reset clearly in in a scope.
+If you patch a VCO to a scope module, set unison to 2 and choose "Retrigger with Phase = 0", you will clearly see the effect of Reset in the scope.

 For a few oscillators there are modes other than reset.
 String, Twist and Window/WaveTable in one shot mode toggle from "Reset" to "Trig" to indicate that the init action restarts playback.